-(c) Ensure that DA Form 7425 (Readiness and Deployment Checklist) and all applicable documents are forwarded for all USAR Soldiers ordered to active duty in support of a PRC or any level of mobilization.
+(c) Ensure that DA Form 7425 and all applicable documents or automated information containing DA Form 7425 are forwarded for all USAR Soldiers ordered to active duty in support of a PRC or any level of mobilization.

-(d) Develop procedures and maintain programs to implement standards and operating tasks for the personnel program.

-(e) Develop procedures to support transfer of required data from the USAR and Army National Guard (ARNG) to mobilization stations or supporting personnel information system processing activities to support arriving USAR units, National Guard units, IRR Soldiers, AGR Soldiers, individual mobilization augmentees, and recalled retirees ordered to active duty in support of PRC, or any level of mobilization.
+(d) Develop procedures and maintain programs to implement standards and operating tasks for the personnel program. (e) Develop procedures to support transfer of required data from the USAR and Army National Guard (ARNG) to mobilization stations or supporting personnel information system processing activities to support arriving USAR units, National Guard units, IRR Soldiers, AGR Soldiers, individual mobilization augmentees, and recalled retirees ordered to active duty in support of PRC, or any level of mobilization.